Constitution, A Man Made Law

 • A rule or order that it is advisable or obligatory to observe

 Unlike religious laws found in the Holy Books of the Bible or Koran that are supposedly of divine inspiration and sources, the constitutional provisions are far from anything supernatural.
-The laws in the constitution are the result of a deliberate process, consciously crafted by the people, meant for the people, and must satisfy a majority consensus before being signed into law by a recognized authority set up by the people and only thereafter becomes recognized as a LAW that is binding.
+The laws in the constitution are the result of a deliberate process, consciously crafted by the people, meant for the people, and must satisfy a majority consensus before being signed into law by a recognized authority set up by the people and only thereafter become recognized as LAW, which is binding.

 So, how are the laws contained in the constitutions made?

 In principle, everybody who could be potentially affected by the constitution should be involved in the process of making a constitution.
-In practice, however, this is not so feasible owing to the challenges in managing large population of people in a country, every time a law will have to be made.
-To solve this, while retaining a semblance of participation by everyone, the country is divided into geographic / political units.
-Each unit produces equal amount of representatives elected by the people, to represent the people from those units in law making process.
-These representatives of the people, form the Legislative arm of the government, and are charged with the responsibility of law making, that becomes included in the constitution.
+In practice, however, this is not so feasible owing to the challenges of managing a large population of people in a country, every time a law will have to be made.
+To solve this, while retaining a semblance of participation by everyone, the country is divided into geographic/political units.
+Each unit produces an equal amount of representatives elected by the people, to represent the people from those units in law the law-making process.
+These representatives of the people, form the Legislative arm of the government, and are charged with the responsibility of law-making, which gets included in the constitution.

 The Basic Laws of Thought